AdamSpin/CSCE3444/README.md

 Adam Spinhirne has added content to the README
 Parker Tuck has added content to the README
 Allan Lieu has added content to the README
+Travis Nguyen has added content to the README